DataDog/documentation/content/en/data_security/logs.md

 These features are not available to customers who have signed Datadog's BAA:

 * Users cannot request support through chat.
-* You cannot [share][5] logs, security signals, or traces from the explorer through web integrations.
+* You cannot [share][5] logs, security signals, or traces from the Datadog explorer.

 If you have any questions about how the Log Management Service satisfies the applicable requirements under HIPAA, contact your account manager.
 HIPAA-enabled customers do not need to use specific endpoints to submit logs to enforce specific encryptions.
 The encryptions are enabled on all log submission endpoints.